 More detail on the titles featured in this exhibit and additional volumes found within the Archives & Special Collections Center related to the United States Constitution can be referenced here –

-- Examples from our collection will be on exhibit through the end of September, 2017 in the Reading Room of the Archives & Special Collections Center located on the First Floor of Walsh Library.
+- Examples from our collection will be on exhibit through September, 2018 in the First Floor foyer of Walsh Library located across from the stairs and elevator.

 For additional background on the United States Constitution and questions about relevant holdings and other research topics please feel free to contact us at – email@example.com or (973) 761-9476.